18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Mourinho’s impatience at Shaw’s halted development is evident.
 The young England international, signed from Southampton for £27million in the summer of 2014, has struggled to break into the line-up at Old Trafford this term having recovered from a horrific leg break suffered in 2015.

-But there are plenty of reasons to believe that Mourinho would be making a mistake by giving up on Shaw so soon.
+But there are plenty of reasons to believe the United boss would be making a mistake by giving up on Shaw so soon.

 World Class Potential

-Still only 22, Shaw’s best days are ahead of him.
-Though he has failed to truly grasp the opportunities he was given last season, the form he showed at the beginning of the previous campaign, before injury ruled him out, showed glimpses of the player he can become.
+At only 22 Shaw’s best days are ahead of him.
+Though he has failed to truly grasp the opportunities he has been given at Old Trafford, there have been glimpses of his talent since he arrived from Southampton.

-With his pace, direct running style, athleticism and delivery in the final third, Shaw was arguably United’s most potent attacking weapon in the early weeks of 2015/16, despite playing within Louis van Gaal’s restrictive and overly-cautious system.
+With his pace, direct running style, athleticism and delivery in the final third, Shaw was arguably United’s most potent attacking weapon in the early weeks of the 2015/16 season, despite playing within Louis van Gaal’s restrictive and overly cautious system.

-He may not have quite hit the same heights yet this term but there is every reason to believe he could get back to that level of performance if given an extended run with, crucially, the confidence of his manager.
+Shaw's form may have dipped since but there is every reason to believe he could get back to that level of performance if given another extended run with, crucially, the confidence of his manager.

 He’s Still The Best Left-back At The Club

-Shaw has been singled out for public criticism multiple times by Mourinho, with the first instance coming after the 3-1 loss away to Watford at Vicarage road in September.
+Shaw has been singled out for public criticism multiple times by Mourinho, with the first instance coming after the 3-1 loss away to Watford at Vicarage Road in September 2016.

 “For the second goal, [Nordin] Amrabat's on the right side,” Mourinho said after the defeat to the Hornets, “our left back [Shaw] is 25 metres distance from him, instead of five metres.”